 What have been the successes?

-- We have also had involvement from the Newbury Showground, Three Counties Showground and the Suffolk Showground with planting and harvesting events planned for this year
+- We've also had continued involvement from agricultural societies, including the Newbury Showground, Three Counties Showground and the Suffolk Showground holding planting and harvesting events

-- The Sun newspaper is championing the GYOP project and runs regular spots in their gardening pages on a Saturday
+- The Sun newspaper champions the GYOP project and runs regular spots in their gardening pages on a Saturday

 - Reduced costs by working across AHDB sectors